mongodb/docs/source/includes/fact-fts-escape-char-behavior.rst

-When using the escape character in {+mongosh+}, you must use a double backslash before the character to be escaped.
+When using the escape character in {+mongosh+} or with a :driver:`driver
+</>`, you must use a double backslash before the character to be escaped.

 .. example::

-   To create a wildcard expression which searches for any string containing a literal asterisk in an aggregation pipeline which runs in {+mongosh+}, use the following expression:
+   To create a wildcard expression which searches for any string containing a literal asterisk in an aggregation pipeline, use the following expression:

    .. code-block:: none